You Credit Score- How's Your FICO?

-Since we live in an computer-driven world, it's not surprising that your ability to repay your mortgage loan boils down to just one number.
+Since we live in an computer-driven world, it should come as no surprise that your ability to repay your mortgage loan comes down to just one number.

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While these methods vary from one agency to another, each agency uses the following to calculate your score:
+While the formulas vary from one agency to another, the differences aren't huge; each agency uses the following factors in calculating a credit score:

-- Credit Card Balances - How many credit card accounts do you have, and how much do you owe on them?
+- Your Credit Card Balances - How many accounts?
+How much do you owe on your accounts?

-- Credit Inquiries - How many times have lenders pulled your credit for the purpose of giving you a loan?
+- Credit Inquiries - How many times have lenders pulled your credit for the purpose of lending you money?

-FICO scores are used for more than just determining whether or not you qualify for a mortgage.
-Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.
+Credit scores are used for more than just determining whether or not you qualify for a mortgage.
+Lenders give lower interest rates to individuals with higher scores.

-To raise your credit score, you've got to obtain the credit reports that are used to build it, and of course, you need the score itself.
+Before you can improve your credit score, you have to obtain your score and make certain that the credit reports from each reporting agency are correct.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive to get your FICO score from all three agencies, along with your credit report.
-Also available are helpful information and online tools that help you analyze what actions might have the greatest impact on your FICO score.
+It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three agencies.
+They also provide helpful information and online tools that help you understand how to improve your FICO score.

-You can get a free credit report once a year from the three major credit reporting agencies by visiting AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting one is quick and very inexpensive.
+You can get a federally-mandated free credit report once per year from all three credit reporting agencies at AnnualCreditReport.com.
+While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Armed with this info, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.